-- The Data sources you need to connect to (up to 3 for the Team Edition).
+- The Data sources you need to connect to (up to 2 for the Basic Data Discovery).

-- The number of Data Stewards needed (up to 5 for the Team Edition).
+- The number of Data Stewards needed (up to 2 for the Basic Data Discovery).

-- The number of Data Explorers needed (up to 50 for the Team Edition).
+- The number of Data Explorers needed (up to 20 for the Basic Data Discovery).

 …and Zeenea will provide you with a quote your CFO can depend on.
 It really is that simple.*